 When you first connect your account, we can gather posts data back 60-90 days depending on the social network (it usually takes up to 2 days to gather all of the data, but this depends on the number of posts).

 When looking at your Facebook profile, the analytics report keeps track of your total page likes, new page likes, and when your fans are online.
 It also includes breakdowns of your audience by country, language, and demographics

 Measuring Growth and Spikes of Engagement

 Pair this data with your internal Facebook analytics to get a full scope of how your posts are performing.
-Each of these data sets are accompanied by their own trend graph so you can clearly see spikes of engagement and activity.
+Each of these data sets is accompanied by their own trend or bar graph so you can clearly see spikes of engagement and activity.

 Now that you understand how to use the tool, it's time to put it into action.
 If you haven’t already, make sure you set up your Social Media Poster now to streamline your social media process.
 Once you are comfortable using the Poster, be sure to track your competitors’ campaigns with the Social Media Tracker!